 The main point of this post is that we still have the ability to succeed, we just have to actually want to succeed.
 In order to do so, we have to play along with the game of life by the rules set out by the corporations but while playing, we’ve got to work on building up our own rule-set and gaining the resources we need in order to play the game by our own rules.
 Once we have gained what we need from their game, we’re able to leave, tell them all to fuck off and piss off those corporations for escaping their system of slavery.

 The Left-Hand Path is inherently highly anarchic.
 The Left-Hand Path is sought out by those who are their own masters.
-The Left-Hand Path is for those few people that realise, know and accept the fact that every person is free to make any choice, decision or action that they please however, the LHP man (or woman) knows and accepts that every individual is also responsible to accept any consequence that comes from their actions, words, thoughts, desires or ideas.
+The Left-Hand Path is for those few people that realise, know and accept the fact that every person is free to make any choice, decision or action that they please however, the LHP man (or woman) knows and accepts that every individual is also responsible to accept any consequence that come from their actions, words, thoughts, desires or ideas.

 However, the Left-Hand Path seeks to change the current state of societal ‘morals’ and sees most things that bring upon scrutiny as petty and irrelevant in relation to the here and now life in this universe.
 Anarchy is the realisation that as individuals, we do not require masters to dictate us in how we behave.
 Anarchy realises these masters as governments.